codev911/verus_autoinstall/README.md

 # Verus Miner Setup Script

 This Bash script automates the installation and configuration of the Verus miner (ccminer) on a Linux system.
 It sets up the necessary libraries, downloads the latest ccminer release, and configures it to run as a service.
+Thanks to [Oink70](https://github.com/Oink70/ccminer-verus) for provided pre-compiled ccminer for verus.

 ### Tested
 - Armbian 24 server (ARM amlogic s905l)